-- i.
-Prepare your slide Place a drop of your sample on the slide and cover it with a coverslip. - ii.
-Pat off the excess water on the slide with a blotting paper. - iii.
+- 1. Prepare your slide Place a drop of your sample on the slide and cover it with a cover-slip. - 2.
+Pat off the excess water on the slide with a blotting paper. - 3.
 Observe the slide under the 10X objective lens.
-Explore all the areas of the slide and note the variety of objects you see. - iv.
+Explore all the areas of the slide and note the variety of objects you see. - 4.
 Once you find an object to observe, change the objective lens to the higher magnification and observe the same object.
 Observe the living organisms, and note the relative sizes.